-If you are not registered to complete a self assessment tax return, then you may not need to tell HMRC about this income.
-But if you are registered for self-assessment, then you may need to include some of these types of income on your tax return, even though you have no tax to pay.
+If you are not registered to complete a self-assessment tax return, then you may not need to tell HMRC about this income.
+However, if you are registered for self-assessment, then you may need to include some of these types of income on your tax return.
+This is applicable even though you have no tax to pay.
 You’ll need to check what you need to do depending on the type of income you’ve received when you fill in your tax return.

 2. Will HMRC Tell Me to Fill In a Tax Return?

 No, It’s up to you to decide whether you should register for self-assessment and file a tax return.
-That’s because it is impossible for HMRC to know everyone’s financial affairs, so they place the trust in us to declare any untaxed income that we receive (and to work out whether we should be telling them or not).
+That’s because it is impossible for HMRC to know everyone’s financial affairs.
+Therefore, they place the trust in us to declare any untaxed income that we receive (and to work out whether we should be telling them or not).
 That doesn’t mean you can skip filing a return.
-The tax-man has ways and means of finding out if you should be filing a tax return but you haven’t done so.
+The tax-man has ways and means of finding out if you should be filing a tax return when you haven’t done so.

 3. How To Let HMRC Know You Need to Complete a Tax Return

 If you already fill in a tax return for another reason; for example, because you are a landlord or have dividend income, then you don’t need to apply again.
 If you register for self assessment again, HMRC will set you up on their system for a second time and expect two tax returns from you!
 Instead, you should complete a CWF1 Form online.